 In fact, there were various solutions.
 An original solution was to use a gymnasium or a festival hall for accommodation, but the community did not want to use public facilities.
 There were also calls to private landlords who could offer empty apartments.
 However, there were no responses.

-Back in the early 1990’s, the district court in Göttingen ruled that a municipality could confiscate a tenant’s apartment to accommodate refugees if other options were exhausted.
+In the early 1990s, the district court in Göttingen ruled that a municipality could confiscate a tenant’s apartment to accommodate refugees if other options were exhausted.
 The community’s interest in accommodating refugees outweighed the interests of German citizens.

 Klaus Roth and his partner are not the first people in Germany to leave a community apartment because they are supposed to accommodate asylum seekers.
-Since the refugee rush in late summer 2015, several cases of tenants being forced to leave the country have made headlines.
-At the end of September 2015, in Eschbach a tenant of 23 years was forced to give up his apartment to accommodate migrants.
+Since the refugee rush in the late summer of 2015, several cases of tenants being forced to leave the country have made headlines.
+For example, at the end of September 2015, in Eschbach, a tenant of 23 years was forced to give up his apartment to accommodate migrants.

-This is happening not only in Germany, but also in Sweden, Italy, and other Western European countries as well.
-In Italy, entire hotels have been seized by the government to house migrants.
+This is happening not only in Germany but also in Sweden, Italy, and other Western European countries as well.
+For example, in Italy, the government has seized entire hotels to house migrants.